Ear Pinning Columbus

 How soon can I get back to regular activities after Otoplasty?

 Given its minimally invasive approach, patients who have an Otoplasty procedure typically return to work within days to one week.
-Usually, the swelling and bruising is very minimal and not very noticeable.
-If you are a in very public forward facing role at work, you may need one week until you can feel completely comfortable from an appearance standpoint.
+Usually, the swelling and bruising are very minimal and not very noticeable.
+If you are in a very public forward-facing role at work, you may need one week until you can feel completely comfortable from an appearance standpoint.
 There is not downtime per se with respect to normal activities at home.
 We suggest that you avoid full contact sports and heavy exercise for at least 6 weeks to give the reshaped cartilage enough time to assume its final and permanent shape.

 Will people notice anything after I have an Otoplasty?